kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/01-css-file-architecture.md

 ```

 ### Modular code
-* We don't want all our css in one file
+* We don't want all our CSS in one file
 * Create `/app/assets/styles/modules/_large-hero.css`

 `_large-hero.css`